Recursively-Constrained Partially Observable Markov Decision Processes: Introduction

-In summary, this paper contributes (i) a proof that BPO does not always hold in C-POMDPs, (ii) the introduction of RC-POMDPs, a novel extension of C-POMDPs through the addition of history dependent cost constraints, (iii) proofs that all RC-POMDPs satisfy BPO, and have at least one deterministic optimal policy, (iv) a dynamic programming algorithm to solve RC-POMDPs, and (v) a series of illustrative benchmarks to show the advantages of RC-POMDPs.
+In summary, this paper contributes (i) an analysis that C-POMDPs do not exhibit the optimal substructure property over successive decision steps and its consequences, (ii) the introduction of RC-POMDPs, a novel extension of C-POMDPs through the addition of history-dependent cost constraints, (iii) proofs that all RC-POMDPs have at least one deterministic optimal policy, satisfy BPO, and the Bellman operator has a unique fixed point under suitable initializations, (iv) a dynamic programming algorithm for RC-POMDPs, and (v) a series of illustrative benchmarks to demonstrate the advantages of RC-POMDPs.